marcoDallas/acpi_call_GUI/README.md

 acpi_call_GUI
 =============
-This is a java program that provides a graphic interface to install the acpi_call kernel module, It also automatically recompile kernel after a update.
+This is a java program that provides a graphic interface to install the acpi_call kernel module, It also automatically recompile kernel after an update.

 ******************************************************************************************************************
-This program only works with Ubuntu and other debian-based distribution, and need to be installed firefox.
+This program only works with Ubuntu and other debian-based distributions, and need to be installed firefox.
 ******************************************************************************************************************

 To install:
-after downloading the program, enter the directory acpi_call_GUI and launch `install.sh` .
+after downloading the program, enter the directory acpi_call_GUI and launch `install.sh` . if you have the program in your home directory, you only need to type in terminal:

+<code> cd acpi_call_GUI </code>

+<code> sudo chmod +x install.sh </code>

+<code> sudo ./install.sh </code>

 To execute:

-type in a terminal: `java -jar $HOME/acpi_call_GUI.jar`
+type in a terminal:

+<code> java -jar $HOME/acpi_call_GUI.jar </code>

+See there for a video guide: https://www.youtube.com/watch?v=h33bvoR14x8

 Note:

 acpi_call module should be used with caution.
-I reccomend you to take a look of the readme of the acpi_call module: https://github.com/mkottman/acpi_call
+I reccomend you to take a look to the readme of the acpi_call module: https://github.com/mkottman/acpi_call

 Copyright: